-- Life Insurance Class I and III (with connected Class IV), IV and VI licenses; and - Non-Life Insurance Class 1, 2 and 16 (for in-force non-life business only).
+- Life Insurance Class I, III and IV licenses; and - Non-Life Insurance Class 16 (for in-force non-life business only).

 Laguna was acquired from Enstar Group Limited, a leading global insurance run-off consolidator and also a minority shareholder of Monument Re.
 At the time, the entity comprised of a closed book of term life protection risks within the UK and Spain and voluntarily ceased to underwrite new business in 2007 and 2009 respectively.